 Adoption With Love

 Why adopting with love should never be a kept a secret…

 In 1975 shortly after I turned fifteen, I learned that my father is not my biological father.
 My whole life and world were shattered by this discovery.

-Then I recently heard something that broke my heart.
-Someone shared with me her dear friend’s story with me.
+Recently someone shared her dear friend’s story with me.
 It broke my heart.
 This friend told her fifteen-year old son the truth.
 The mother told her son that his father was not his biological father, but that he was indeed adopted.
-This son, unable to bear the weight of this news and the emotional turmoil that it created, ran away from home.
+This son was unable to bear the weight of this news and the emotional turmoil that it created.
+He ran away from home.
 This son’s mother recently passed away.
 She had never again heard from her son after he ran away.
-It breaks my heart to hear these tales.
 I am determined to do whatever I can to prevent other parents, adoptive or not, from ever going through something like this.

-A dear friend of mine, who adopted her daughter, asked me to consider the following topic which Adoptive Parents might encounter.
+My best friend adopted her daughter, and my friend asked me to consider the following topic which adoptive parents might encounter.
 So I ask, “Does your child experience issues with abandonment and betrayal even though they were adopted with love?”
-The number who say yes is truly shocking!
+The number of people who say yes is truly shocking!

 I’ve witnessed other stories where a fourteen year-old boy stopped returning his parent’s calls.
 I know exactly how both of these young adults felt.
 At age fifteen, I also wanted to run away.
 I told my mother to leave me alone.
 Each of these stories reminded me of my purpose and serve to strengthen my mission.